Best Tripod for DSLR Cameras in 2023 (9 Options)

 I’ve reviewed options from well-known manufacturers, as well as some you may never have heard of before.

-If you’re searching for a tripod you can travel with, you’ll need something lightweight and small.
+If you’re searching for a solid tripod for DSLR cameras that you can travel with, you’ll need something lightweight and small.

 For simplicity, I’ve tailored this review to the average photographer – i.e. someone who wants a reliable, affordable, multi-purpose, all-in-one DSLR tripod that can easily support the weight of a modern camera plus zoom lens.